 Evelyn Creek at km 43

-Quiet Lake boat launch and impromptu campsite
+Quiet Lake boat launch and campsite

 Sign on the picnic shelter at Quiet Lake campground